nikobockerman/adventofcode-solutions/README.md

 1. log level as integer: 0, 1, 2
 2. part number: 1, 2

-Stardard input is used to pass input of the day to solver.
+Standard input is used to pass input of the day to solver.

 ### Outputs